vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 ```

 ## Amending a liquidity commitment
+When amending a liquidity commitment, the network will always allow you to provide more liquidity.
+However, reducing your liquidity commitment will depend on the maximum amount that the market can reduce by given the current liquidity demand in the market.
+If you were to reduce your commitment to the point where the market would drop below its required stake threshold, then your amendment would not be accepted.

 The Vega system does not take into account your current position when it creates the orders from your liquidity provision shape.

 Therefore, if you are currently long or short, the orders created will be the same.
 For example, if you create a shape that is more likely to result in a long position, then over time you are likely to become longer.
 As you are required to have enough margin to cover you position, this puts more strain on your margin account as your position grows.